florianpialoux/learn-k8-essential-tools/README.md

 git@gitlab.com:bluelightco/testing/florian-test.git
 ```

+- `main.tf` provisions a GKE cluster and a seperate managed node pool.

+- `vpc.tf` provisions a VPC and subnet.
+The file outputs `region`

+- `terraform.tfvars` is a template for variables.

+- `versions.tf` sets the Terraform version to at least 0.12.

-Once you have cloned the repo and changed your customized variables, initialize your Terraform workspace, which will download the provider and initalize it with the values provided in your `terraform.tfvars` files.
+Once you have cloned the repo and changed your customized variables, initialize your Terraform workspace, which will download the provider and initialize it with the values provided in your `terraform.tfvars` files.

 ```shell
 terraform init